lcsirmaz/inner/README.md

 #### EXAMPLES

-The `examples` directory contains vlp files describing different MOLPs.
+The 'examples' directory contains vlp files describing different MOLPs.
 File names contain three numbers separated by dashes: the number of *objectives*, the number of *columns*, and the number of *rows*.
 Each file starts with comment lines describing the problem.